khiasu/AI-Reverse-CAPTCHA-Solver/README.md

 ✅ **Phase 7:** Final Packaging (Complete setup and documentation)

 ---
-*Built for engineering day demo - easy setup and impressive results!*
+*Built this for engineering day model showcase🤓*